Skip to main content

 2. Swap adjectives for proof

-Pick two proof moments: one prep win and one service moment.
-Add a metric if you can (covers, waste, timing).
-Place them in the middle paragraphs so the chef sees them fast.
+Choose two proof points: one success during prep and one during service.
+If possible, include a metric (covers, waste, timing).
+Place these examples in the middle paragraphs so the chef sees your value quickly.

 See an example